Hammer Toe vs Bunion: What Is It and How To Treat

 What Are The Types Of Hammer Toes?

 There are different types of hammer toes.
 Some hammer toes can be flexible, while others are more rigid.
-If the toe can be moved at the joint into a straight position that is a good sign and there are some helpful non surgical treatment options.
+If the toe can be moved at the joint into a straight position that is a good sign and there are some helpful non surgical treatment options to ease the pain caused by this foot problem.
 Conservative treatments such as shoe gear changes, padding, cushioning, and orthotics are often initially recommended.
 Having your podiatrist shave down, or inject cortisone into an associated painful corn can also give immediate relief.
-Icing, strengthening and stretching exercises may also be prescribed when the hammer toe is flexible.
+Icing, strengthening and stretching foot exercises may also be prescribed when the hammer toe is flexible.

 When the toe progresses from flexible to rigid and it cannot be moved into a straight position, conservative measures are less likely to work.
 Many of these patients may require hammer toe surgery where a small bony portion of the contracted joint is removed in order to straighten the toe.
 This is routinely performed on an outpatient basis at a surgical center or hospital and has a recovery period of approximately 3 weeks.